Ty700/Tic-Tac-Toe/README.md

 # TicTacToe vs CPU

 A command-line implementation of the classic Tic-Tac-Toe game where players can play against an AI opponent with multiple difficulty settings.

+## Back Story

+This was my first "big" project when I was learning C++ and programming fundamentals.
+I decided to revisit it and enhance it with some new features.
+If you're curious about the original version, switch to the [TicTacToe2023 branch](https://github.com/Ty700/TicTacToeVsCPU/tree/TicTacToe2023) and prepare your eyes for that monstrosity.
+This was prior to my knowledge of git, so I straight up copied and pasted the code into GitHub, forgetting to add the .cpp extension for color formatting.
+Hence, the latest commit is only a few months old (at the time of this writing).

 ## Features